ATRedshaw/ATRedshaw.github.io/_tabs/about.md

     * GCP:  Familiarity with Google Cloud Platform, including Cloud Functions and Cloud Deploy.
     * AWS:  Basic knowledge of Amazon Web Services, including Lambda functions.

+* **Front-End Development:** Proficient in building interactive and responsive user interfaces using modern web technologies.
+    * HTML, CSS, and JavaScript: Solid foundation in core web development languages.
+    * React: Experience with building dynamic and reusable UI components using the React framework.
+    * Tailwind CSS: Utilizing Tailwind CSS for efficient and customizable styling.
+    * Framer Motion: Implementing animations and transitions for enhanced user experience.

+* **Back-End Development:** Developing and maintaining server-side logic and APIs for web applications.
+    * Python (Flask): Building RESTful API web services using the Flask framework.
+    * Firebase Authentication and Databases: Integrating Firebase for user authentication and data management.

 ## Academic Experience

 #### University